The Christmas Narratives: Stories of Grace, Salvation, Peace, and Truth

 More treasures can be found in the Christmas narratives than just the gold, frankincense, and myrrh.

-The Christmas narratives are simply the Christmas stories found in Matthew chapters 1 and 2 and in Luke Chapters 1 and 2.
+The Christmas narratives are simply the Christmas stories found in Matthew chapters 1 and 2 and in Luke chapters 1 and 2.
 They make up THE Christmas story.
-It is there in these four chapters that we find from God’s Word a treasury of grace, wisdom, salvation, and hope that make up the wonderful and blessed story of Christmas.
+It is in these four chapters that we find from God’s Word a treasury of grace, wisdom, salvation, and hope that make up the wonderful and blessed story of Christmas.

 This Christmas season, consider a few suggestions for you and your family that can greatly bless your observance of Christmas.